+Yes.
 Priority is given to those with “the absolute highest levels of need” — those with the lowest Expected Family Contribution (EFC) and those who are also recipients of the Federal Pell Grant Program.

 However, not all schools participate in the FSEOG program.
 You should check with your school’s financial aid office to see if your school participates before applying.

-How Do I Apply for FSEOG?
+How do I apply for the FSEOG? #

 If you have submitted your FAFSA, you need not complete additional applications or file additional paperwork.
 Your application will automatically be evaluated for the FSEOG award.